Cruel and Unusual (2006 film): Synopsis

 According to the documentary film, prisoners in the United States are incarcerated in men's or women's prisons depending on their genitals and not their gender identity.
 As a result, transgender women who have not had bottom surgery are incarcerated in men's prisons, and trans men in women's prisons.

 The documentary focuses on five trans women, three incarcerated and two recently released from prison.
-At the end of the film, one of the prisoners has been released while one ended jailed again for other offenses.
+At the end of the film, one of the prisoners has been released while one ends up in jail again for other offenses.
 In prison they are unable to continue taking hormones or to receive counseling for gender dysphoria.
 According to the film, transgender people are more likely than average to be imprisoned, and when in prison often face sexual violence from other prisoners.
 Often transgender prisoners are kept in solitary confinement to protect them from other inmates.
 The filmmakers set out to ask whether this situation constitutes cruel and unusual punishment and violates prisoners' Eighth Amendment rights.